1031 Do's & Don'ts

 DO NOT try doing a 1031 exchange yourself using your CPA or attorney to hold title or funds.
 IRS regulations requires a Qualified Intermediary to properly complete an exchange.
 Call us for the name of one that operates in your area.

 DO attempt to sell before you purchase.
-Occasionally exchanges find the ideal replacement property before a buyer is found for the relinquished property.
+Occasionally, exchangors find the ideal replacement property before a buyer is found for the relinquished property.
 If this occurs, a "reverse" exchange (buying before selling) may be necessary.
-Exchangers should be aware that reverse exchanges are considered a more aggressive exchange variation because no clear IRS guidelines exist.
+This transaction must be accomodated in accordance with Revenue Procedure 2000-37.
+Exchangors should be aware that reverse exchanges are a more complex transaction that requires necessary advance planning and coordination.

 DO NOT dissolve partnerships or change the manner of holding title during the exchange.
-A change in the Exchanger's legal relationship with the property may jeopordize the exchange.
+A change in the Exchangor's legal relationship with the property may jeopardize the exchange.